-Course Prerequisite: None.
-This course is not open to students with French 30 (and its equivalent), immersion experience, or native or near native proficiency in French.
-Please note that students must register in the course recommended by the placement test (unless they have received the coordinator's permission) or they may not be granted credits for the course.

-This course is designed to help students reach the A1 level of the Common European Framework of Reference for Languages.
+Course Prerequisite: French 30 or FREN 112 or consent of the Department.
+This course is generally not open to students with extensive immersion experience or native or near native proficiency in French.
+Please note that students must register in the course recommended by the placement test (unless they have received the coordinator's permission) to guarantee that they will obtain credits for the course.
+This course is designed to help students reach the B1.1 level of the Common European Framework of Reference for Languages.